CASPA: Everything You Need to Know About the Experiences Section

 Teaching Experience

-- This relates to any role in which you provided instruction to others, either one-on-one, in small groups, or in a classroom setting.
+This relates to any role in which you provided instruction to others – either one-on-one, in small groups, or in a classroom setting.

-- Qualities/skills/abilities: creativity, communication, adaptability.
+- Qualities/skills/abilities: Creativity, communication, and adaptability

-- These experiences do not have to be clinically or medically related.
+These experiences do not have to be clinically or medically related.

-- Qualities/skills/abilities: collaboration, project management, problem solving.
+- Qualities/skills/abilities: Collaboration, project management, and problem solving

 In summary, approach the Experiences section of CASPA as the portion of your application in which you can offer the admissions committee a full sense of the breadth and depth of your work.
 A robust Experiences section will add strength to a holistic and competitive CASPA application!